 Jamdani

-Jamdani embodies a slow and meticulous weaving, done entirely by hand.
-The insertion of the pattern requires manual intervention, which makes it an extremely laborious but also deeply artistic technique.
+Jamdani embodies a slow and meticulous weaving process, done entirely by hand.
+The insertion of motifs requires manual intervention, making it an extremely labor-intensive yet deeply artistic technique.
 Each Jamdani piece we offer is an invitation to wear a fragment of history, an echo of the hands that shaped it.

-The process begins with the selection of fine threads that will serve as the weft and warp.
-These threads are carefully stretched on a traditional loom, where each step is carried out with millimeter precision.
+The process begins with the selection of fine threads that will serve as the warp and weft.
+These threads are carefully stretched on a traditional loom, where every step is executed with millimetric precision.

-The artisan's hand then enters into a dialogue with the material, delicately inserting, via a small pin, the colored threads into the weft.
-With each insertion, the artisan carefully weaves around the threads to fix the patterns in the fabric.
-This allows the creation of patterns directly integrated into the fabric, without embroidery or printing.
-This process requires total concentration, as each detail is elaborated without mechanization, guaranteeing an impeccable finish.
+The artisan’s hand then engages with the material, delicately inserting colored threads into the weave using a hook.
+With each insertion, the artisan carefully weaves around the threads to fix the motifs directly into the fabric.
+This allows the creation of patterns integrated into the fabric itself, without embroidery or printing.
+This process demands total concentration, as every detail is crafted without mechanization, ensuring impeccable finishing.

 FINAL WEAVING

-The basic threads and the patterns advance together on the loom, creating a perfect harmony between the lightness of the fabric and the richness of the details.
-Each woven centimeter is a victory over time, because several weeks, even months, are necessary to complete a single length.
+The base threads and motifs advance together on the loom, creating a perfect harmony between the fabric’s lightness and the richness of its details.
+Every centimeter woven is a victory over time, as several weeks, or even months, are needed to complete a single length.